junguler/how_to_m3u/README.md

 <br>

 ## scrape the stream titles and link
-now that we have everything ready, lets actually scrape thing, lets take that first page we started with and extract the title and link from it
+now that we have everything ready, lets actually scrape things, lets take that first page we started with and extract the title and link from it

 ```
 curl -s https://thenonstopradio.com/radio/edm_sessions_us | grep -oP 'data-audio-url="\K[^"]+' | head -n 1